Book Appointment Now

 | Medical Visa | Optional | 1 year | Renewable |

-Most North American and European patients won’t need to navigate complex visa applications—you can enter Colombia as a tourist and receive your medical care within that framework.
+Most North American and European patients won’t need to navigate complex visa applications.
+You can enter Colombia as a tourist and receive your medical care within that framework.
 The 90-day tourist period provides ample time for surgery and recovery, with extension options if unexpected complications require additional healing time.
 For those planning longer stays or multiple procedures, the optional medical visa offers year-long renewable access.

 What Payment Methods Are Accepted?